 1st Symposium of the Project "Formulae in Icelandic Saga Literature"

 In 1928 Milman Parry presented his definition of formula in the Homeric epics.
-It was followed by a series of articles which resulted in a new view of oral poetry in general.
-The centre of this view was precisely the formula, which also gave the name to the theory which Parry and his disciple Albert Lord established: “the Oral-Formulaic Theory.”
-The theory brought together poetry from genetically unrelated traditions into a universal model.
-It affected the research on various literary traditions, not least the Eddic poetry and the saga prose, and resulted in many reinterpretations.
-But the theory has also been questioned and revised.
-New approaches in the study of formulas have been developed among linguists and folklorists.
+The "Oral-Formulaic Theory", with its prominent role of precisely the formula, brought together poetry from genetically unrelated traditions into a universal model.
+It affected the research on various literary traditions and resulted in many reinterpretations.
+Since then, new approaches in the study of formulas have been developed among linguists and folklorists.
 The present symposium aims to discuss new approaches, models and interpretations of formulas in traditional poetry and prose.
 The symposium will have a special focus on Old Norse literature, but it attempts to integrate the research on several different cultures and let the knowledge of and research on them shed light on each other.

-- Frog, Helsinki University, “Formulaic Language and Organizing Principles of Discourse: Making Sense of the Phenomenon in ‘Poetry’ and ‘Prose’"
+- Frog (Helsinki University) "Formulaic Language and Organizing Principles of Discourse: Making Sense of the Phenomenon in ‘Poetry’ and ‘Prose’"

-- William Lamb, University of Edinburgh, “The Formula in Narrative Prose: Recent Research and Future Challenges"
+- William Lamb (University of Edinburgh) "The Formula in Narrative Prose: Recent Research and Future Challenges"

-- Paul Acker, Saint Louis University, “A History of Oral Formulas and Eddic Poetry"
+- Paul Acker (Saint Louis University) "A History of Oral Formulas and Eddic Poetry"

-- Bernt Øyvind Thorvaldsen, University of South-Eastern Norway, “The Eddic Formula: Methodological Considerations"
+- Bernt Øyvind Thorvaldsen (University of South-Eastern Norway) "The Eddic Formula: Methodological Considerations"

-- Slavica Rankovic, Independent scholar, “The ‘No Reaction’ Formula in Íslendingasögur: A Distributed Reading of Grettir’s Temper Management"
+- Slavica Rankovic (Independent scholar) "The ‘No Reaction’ Formula in Íslendingasögur: A Distributed Reading of Grettir’s Temper Management"

-- Jonathan Roper, University of Tartu, “Formulas in Anglophone Tales"
+- Jonathan Roper (University of Tartu) "Formulas in Anglophone Tales"